San Marcos police identify officer killed in shooting ‘ambush,’ two others wounded

 SAN MARCOS, Texas (KXAN) — A police officer is dead and two other officers are in critical condition after a shooting Saturday night that San Marcos police are describing as an “ambush.”

-“We lost a fine young man, a faithful officer and a friend,” Klett said of Putnam.
+“We lost a fine young man, a faithful officer and friend last night,” Klett told the media.
 “He understood what it took to police a wonderfully diverse community like San Marcos.”

 Mueller has been an officer for 10 months.
 He previously served as a telecommunications operator with with the department for more than 11 years.
 Stewart has been with the department for five months.
 He was previously with McAllen PD for two and a half years.